volab/IoT_EPS/_1_userDoc/source/softDev.rst

 dedicate dislayMessageClass.

 ====================================================================================================
-Json file improvments : analyse
+Json file improvements : analyse
 ====================================================================================================
-Simple improvments
+Simple improvements
 ====================================================================================================
 05/07/2021:

 CPowerPlug::readFromJson() : move up configFile.close(); at l253 to l189

 readFromJson twice defined.
 Ontime in CPowerPlug and on time in ConfigParam: not the same method.
-One for Plug parameters and one for géneral parameter
+One for Plug parameters and one for general parameter

 ConfigParam::readFromJsonParam() : move up configFile.close() Too